ricomariani/CG-SQL-author/docs/user_guide/appendices/04_error_codes.md

 -----

-### CQL0292: explain statement is only available in dev mode because its result set may vary between sqlite versions
+### CQL0292: explain statement is only available in `--dev` mode because its result set may vary between sqlite versions

-The EXPLAIN statement is intended for interactive debugging only.
+The EXPLAIN statement is intended for debugging and analysis only.
 It helps engineer understand how Sqlite will execute their query and the cost attached to it.
-This is why this grammar is only available in dev mode in CQL and should never be used in production.
+SQLite can and does change the shape of the results of the explain statement and so it should not be used in production code.
+This is why this statement is only available in `--dev` mode in CQL indicating "not for production" output.

 -----